lukaszbinden/spatial-broadcast-decoder/README.md

 # spatial-broadcast-decoder
-Spatial Broadcast Decoder Implementation using Tensorflow.
+Spatial Broadcast Decoder Implementation using Tensorflow v1.12.
 This implements only the decoder as proposed in the paper.

 See the original paper for specifications: